unicef/iogt-pwa/CONTRIBUTING.md

 ## What you need to know

-In order to contribute as a developer you will need to have a basic understanding of [Python](https://docs.python.org/3/), [Django](https://docs.djangoproject.com/en/3.0/), [Molo scaffolding](https://molo.readthedocs.io/getting-started.html) and [JavaScript](https://www.javascript.com/resources).
+In order to contribute as a developer you will need to have a basic understanding of [Python](https://docs.python.org/3/), [Django](https://docs.djangoproject.com/en/3.0/), [Molo](https://molo.readthedocs.io/getting-started.html) and [JavaScript](https://www.javascript.com/resources).
-IoGT-PWA uses: Drupal as the content management system and web services API provider; React to provide UX enhancements and PWA functionality; and Redux to provide a predictable state container for the frontend app.
+IoGT-PWA uses: Molo scaffolds a Django application for you with sensible defaults, packages and configuration to help you get going as soon as possible.
+This also serves as the content management system and web services API provider; JavaScript provides UX enhancements and PWA functionality.

 ## Issue tracking